naphatkrit/TigerHost/docs/getting_started/prepare_project.rst

 Migrating From Heroku
 ======================
 TigerHost is fully compatible with Heroku.
 In particular, there will be no code change to your project repository.
 Furthermore, the TigerHost CLI tool is written with Heroku compatibility in mind.
 A lot of the commands have a counterpart, such as :code:`tigerhost apps` and :code:`heroku apps`.
-Important commands are discussed in the next :ref:`section <deploy_app>`.
+Important commands are discussed in the next :ref:`section <getting_started/deploy_app>`.
 You can skip to it.

 .. _getting_started/prepare_project//specific_guides: